 - Have a fun time learning how to properly snowshoe, I’m looking forward to teaching things that are new to even me/things I just learned.

 - Who/what inspired you to care about conservation?

 - When I was in Cuba I saw dogs in conditions they will die from shortly and people walking past them with no thought.
 I was way too concerned for them and ever since I’ve wanted to prevent that from happening ever again.

 - How do you plan to make a difference for conservation in the future?

-- Teach why to hunt for the harvest rather than for the kill/sport.
+- Teach why to hunt for conservation.

 Wildlife Adventure in Northern Ontario